Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Results

-The disrupted planetary material, which is denser than its surroundings, penetrate into deeper layers of the star.
+The disrupted planetary material, which is denser than its surroundings, penetrates into deeper layers of the star.
 Figure \ref{fig:sep} shows that the densest material reaches $\approx0.1\Rsun$, which is within the radiative shell.
-These fragments stall when the density contrast reduces to zero, upon which they become neutrally buoyant \citep[equivalently, they come into entropy equilibrium with their surroundings, e.g.,][]{Ivanova+02}.
-This is illustrated by plotting the ratio $\rho_\mathrm{p,max}/\rho$ of the maximum planet density to the ambient density, shown as the yellow curve in the bottom panel of Figure \ref{fig:vel}.
+These fragments stall when the density contrast reduces to zero, upon which they become neutrally buoyant \citep[equivalently, they come into entropy equilibrium with their surroundings, e.g.][]{Ivanova+02}.
+This is illustrated in the rightmost panels of Figure \ref{fig:planet_rho_s_r}, and also by plotting the ratio $\rho_\mathrm{p,max}/\rho$ of the maximum planet density to the ambient density, shown as the yellow curve in the bottom panel of Figure \ref{fig:vel}.
 Because $\rho_\mathrm{p,max}$ does not vary significantly over the course of the spiral-in, the decrease in $\rho_\mathrm{p,max}/\rho$ is driven almost entirely by the rise in ambient density.
-The descent of the densest planetary material halts where the ratio reaches 1, at $a=0.12\Rsun$.
+The descent of the densest planetary material halts where the ratio reaches one, at $a=0.12\Rsun$.
 The material that has been ablated in the convective envelope will be mixed over many convective turnover times, which is $\sim100$ days near the base of the convective zone.
-The deepest material, having penetrated into the radiative layer but having a larger mean molecular weight than its surroundings, is unstable against thermohaline convection, which may mix the material even deeper on the thermal time-scale \citep{Vauclair04}.
+The deepest material, having penetrated into the radiative layer but having a larger mean molecular weight than its surroundings, is unstable against thermohaline convection, which may mix the material even deeper on the thermal timescale \citep{Vauclair04}.
 Our simulation is incapable of capturing these processes as we do not model radiative and chemical diffusion.